 Early 2011, Kilkenny

-I think that some broadband providers in Ireland have designed their contracts in a way that deliberately takes advantage of the fact that most people don't know what good internet service is like and of the fact that Irish people are unlikely to make a strong formal complaint when they realize how badly they're being ripped off.
+I think that some broadband providers in Ireland have designed their contracts in a way that deliberately takes advantage of the fact that most people don't know what good internet service is like and of the fact that Irish people are unlikely to file a complaint when they realize how badly they're being ripped off.

-I signed up for a "mobile broadband" connection with 02, a company that has been popular for years as a mobile-telephone company.
+I signed up for a "mobile broadband" connection with 02, a company that has been popular for years in mobile telephony.

 O2 offers a service that uses a USB "dongle."
 The reception on the device the size of a flash-memory card is not bad.
 The restrictive parameter is the bandwidth allocation.
 Total through-put is limited to 15 gigabytes per month.
 I used that in two weeks.
 The next morning I got notification that I'd gone 5 euro over my allocation.
 That afternoon I got another I'd gone over by 10 euro.